GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    b. **Themes and colors** - Customize colors for graphics API and
       hardware data.

-   c. **Keyboard shortcuts** - Shortcuts for navigating the wavefront
+   c. **Keyboard shortcuts** - Shortcuts for navigating various parts of the UI.
-      occupancy UI.

 Settings